-You will need to submit your appeal in writing to cis.admissions@pallisersd.ab.ca
+You will need to submit your appeal in writing to the school principal of your child's campus.

 If you have trouble completing this form due to a disability or a need for translation services, contact the school office for advice.
 If you believe there has been a mistake (for example, the admissions standards have not been applied correctly) you should set out why the admission authority should have offered your child a place.
 Whether or not you believe there has been a mistake, you should explain why you believe the school should admit your child anyway.